Does Wood Filler Harden? (According To Experts!)

 4. Keep the Area Warm

 After you apply the wood filler, keep the wood warm and dry to complete the drying process.
-This will probably take around 15-20 minutes. if you keep the wood in a warm area, the generated heat will speed up the drying time.

-I recommend you place the wood in sunlight to make to wood filler dry faster.
-If you live in a place where that doesn’t get much sunlight, you can also use a hairdryer to make the wood filler dry faster.
+If you live in a place where that doesn’t get much sunlight, you can also use a hair dryer to make the wood filler dry faster.

 It will remove moisture that is trapped inside the filler.

-Once it is completely dried, you shouldn’t feel tacky or sticky anymore and should feel relatively hard if you start to scratch on it.
+Once it is completely dried, you shouldn’t feel tacky or sticky anymore, and should feel relatively hard if you start to scratch on it.

 5. Sanding